 Hold the 5th fret of the 4th G string which is the C note.
 Play this note and the open 3rd C together.
 Using the tuner, adjust the pitch of the G string until it matches the pitch of the open C string.<br><br>

 High g and low G tuning is simply a matter of preference, what sounds better to your ear?
 Most beginners start with the high g tuning since this is ideal for strumming.
+Thankfully, there are two options for tuning a ukulele that you can pick from with little repercussion.

-High g tuning is also preferred for the more treble oriented traditional Hawaiian rhythm and sound.
+High g tuning is also preferred for the more treble-oriented traditional Hawaiian rhythm and sound.
 It also keeps the spectrum note tighter and usually doubles two notes (no octave) of a chord.
 A ukulele that is tuned with the high g is said to have a light and airy sound.
 Many musicians who are after the traditional Ukulele sound prefer the high g

 Guitarists typically prefer the low G tuning since it is similar to the tuning of a guitar.
 The low G tuning does increase the lower range by three notes, or five half steps giving more notes to work with which may be ideal for soloists.
 Some claim the low G tuning gives the ukulele a more rounded and even sound.

 Either way, learning how to tune the ukulele may take some time at first, but don’t let that discourage you.
-Once the ukulele is in tuned, it should not take long to retune the ukulele from time to time.
+Once the ukulele is in tune, it should not take long to retune the ukulele from time to time.
 Having your ukulele in tune will bring years of musical enjoyment and encourage you to play more often.